MartijnDwars/metaborg.github.io/stratego/language/08-creating-and-analyzing-terms.md

     e is bound to Var("a")
     Plus(Var("a"),Int("3"))

 Patterns may be non-linear.
-Multiple occurences of the same variable can occur and each occurence matches the same term.
+Multiple occurrences of the same variable can occur and each occurrence matches the same term.

     Plus(Var("a"),Int("3"))
     stratego> ?Plus(e,e)